How much electricity do I consume?

-Obviously most people will answer, “as fast as reasonably possible”.
-Most incentives in Australia are net feed-in tariffs, which encourage reducing the amount of energy consumed in order to widen the gap between what you produce and are rewarded for.
+Obviously, most people will answer, “as fast as reasonably possible”.
+Most incentives in Australia are net feed-in tariffs, which encourage reducing the amount of energy consumed to widen the gap between what you produce and are rewarded for.
 A standard rate of return on a smaller system (under 5kW) is usually expected to be under 5 years.
 On a larger system (5-10kW) the expected payback period is around 5-7 years.
-Although the initial up-front cost is considerably more, the long term benefits of these systems far outweigh those of the smaller systems.
+Although the initial up-front cost is considerably more, the long-term benefits of these systems far outweigh those of the smaller systems.

 How much money are you prepared to invest (spend)?

 One objective of investing in a Solar PV system may be to cover your annual bills or at least reduce them.
 Some individuals simply want to get the most cost-effective system and keep spending to a minimum whilst still benefiting to some extent from the generous feed-in tariffs.
 Others may want to maximise available roof space and install as big a system as possible with the goal of generating as much electricity as possible.
 Your Solar Choice Broker will speak with you about your roof to determine just how many panels will fit.
 Solar energy conversion technology (photovoltaics or PV) has come a long way, and many are investing for sound financial reasons.
 Returns of up to 18% are achievable.
 Whatever your aim, Solar Choice will do its best to help you reach that target.